 Every year, contemporary designers create a collection of Christmas decorations for Svenskt Tenn.
 Some of the decorations, such as Christmas baubles, Christmas tree stars, and pendants then become a permanent feature in Svenskt Tenn's range during the holiday season.

-For Christmas 2021, Sofia Vusir Jansson, who also runs the popular Swedish blog Mokkasin, has designed a unique collection of hand-folded flowers in crepe paper for the Christmas tree, inspired by ancient Christmases.
+For Christmas 2021, Sofia Vusir Jansson, who also runs the popular Swedish blog Mokkasin, designed a unique collection of hand-folded flowers in crepe paper for the Christmas tree, inspired by ancient Christmases.
 The white, atmospheric flowers are attached to the Christmas tree with a thin, brass thread.
 British designer Sam Wilde and Japanese Kotone Utsunomiya have in turn created hand-painted and colourful Christmas baubles, and Sam Wilde's popular Christmas tree star is still part of the range.

 This year's Christmas range also includes a collection of Christmas tree decorations in brass, designed by Carina Seth Andersson and Jakob Solgren for Svenskt Tenn.
 Carina Seth Andersson has collaborated with Svenskt Tenn for many years, since she designed the classic Dagg (Dew) vase which was launched in 2009.
 Erika Pekkari, who has designed Svenskt Tenn's plant pots in different colours, has also created Christmas tree decorations for the Christmas collection.